Mo7amedSMahdi/portfolio-website/README.md

 ## Built With

-- Major languages:HTML and CSS
+- Major languages : HTML and CSS
-- Technologies used:Git,GitHub and linters
+- Technologies used : Git,GitHub and linters

 ## Live Demo